Jeff Ross: Stand-up, writing and roast comedy

 Ross and comedian Brian Moses launched Jeff Ross Presents Roast Battle on Comedy Central in 2016.
 The show consists of comedians competing in one-on-one roast battles where the winners are decided by Ross and a panel of guest judges.
 Ross also appeared as a battler in final episode of the show's third season in a battle with NBA player Blake Griffin.

 In 2018 Ross and fellow comedian Dave Attell embarked on their Bumping Mics comedy tour.
 Footage of their tour was also released in a three-part special, Bumping Mics with Jeff Ross & Dave Attell, on Netflix, the series was filmed during three of their performances at the Comedy Cellar in New York City.
 Their shows consisted of observational and political humor interspersed with Ross and Attell roasting one another as well as members of the audience.
 The comedians also invited audience members onto the stage, some of whom included Bob Saget, Gilbert Gottfried, Michael Che, Amy Schumer, Nikki Glaser and Paul Rudd.

 Starting in 2019, Netflix began airing the series Historical Roasts, where Ross hosts fictionalized versions of comedy roasts for figures like Abraham Lincoln and Anne Frank.

+In 2025, Ross made his Broadway debut with a limited run of his one-man show, Take A Banana For The Ride.
+The show chronicled Ross' roast career, his personal life, and his experiences with grief, notably with the losses of his parents, his dog, and his friends Gilbert Gottfried, Bob Saget, and Norm Macdonald.
+It opened on August 18th at the Nederlander Theatre to positive reviews, and closed on September 28th.

+The Riyadh Comedy Festival began on September 26th, ending on October 9th, with Ross as one of a line-up of comedians slated to perform.
+Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Acting and voice work

 One of Ross's first acting roles was a small part in the 1996 comedy film Celtic Pride.
-Some of his other film roles include a security guard the film Stuck on You (2003) and a wedding band leader in the film Along Came Polly (2004).
+Some of his other film roles include a security guard in the film Stuck on You (2003) and a wedding band leader in the film Along Came Polly (2004).
 Ross's television acting work includes roles on HBO's Six Feet Under and Crashing, and Showtime's Weeds.
 He also played a dramatic role on CBS's CSI.

 Ross was co-creator of the satirical animated program Where My Dogs At? that was broadcast on MTV2 in 2006.
 The series centers around characters Buddy, a beagle voiced by Ross, and Woof, a bulldog voiced by Tracy Morgan.
-Ross has also voiced a characters on two episodes of the animated series Future-Worm! as well as on an episode of the live-action/animated series Happy!
-An animated version of Jeff Ross (voiced by Ross himself) appears in an episode of Batman: The Brave and the Bold that aired in 2012.
-During the episode his character attends a roast of Batman.
+Ross has also voiced characters on two episodes of the animated series Future-Worm! as well as on an episode of the live-action/animated series Happy!
+He also voiced himself in the 2012 episode of Batman: The Brave and the Bold, "Crisis: 22,300 Miles Above Earth!", attending a literal roast of Batman.